Collaborative Doctoral Partnership

 These studentships are based on research areas we have identified because they will:

-They are supervised by both Historic England and English Heritage experts in partnership with University academics.
+They are supervised by both Historic England and English Heritage experts in partnership with University academics and are selected through a competitive process.

 The CDP programme provides the perfect opportunity to align practical research with heritage protection outcomes.
 It also provides skills-sharing to students planning careers in heritage research and management; and by doing that, it helps to address skills shortages in the heritage profession.